 How can APM PMQ teach these skills?

 Although you can acquire some skills and a level of understanding through experience, the best way to learn how to be a good Project Manager is through professional training; by attending project management courses you can consolidate your knowledge and earn a qualification.
-Qualifications such as PRINCE2 and Agile teach you how to work to a specific method and framework (which may be important dependent on the industry you work in), but the APM PMQ qualification is a comprehensive course that will teach you about every element of project management – focussing not just on methodology but all of the skills and considerations that will help you progress your career.
+Qualifications such as PRINCE2 and Agile teach you how to work to a specific method and framework (which may be important dependent on the industry you work in), but the Project Fundamentals course APM PFQ and the more advanced APM PMQ qualification are comprehensive courses that will teach you about every element of project management – focusing not just on methodology but all of the skills, attitudes and capabilities that will help you progress your career.

 The introductory level APM Project Fundamentals Qualification and the APM PMQ qualification are provided by the APM (Association of Project Management), and are taught using their ‘Body of Knowledge’.
 The Body of Knowledge covers 52 knowledge areas applicable across all aspects of project management.
 For example, you will be taught about business and commercial considerations including building a business case, marketing and sales, project financing and funding, procurement, and legal awareness.
 Understanding and awareness of just one of these areas will improve your project management greatly; by taking the APM PMQ course, you will acquire knowledge from across all aspects – meaning you will become an excellent asset to any company as an employee.